drazulay/neuroquant/README.md

 ## TODO (non-exhaustive)

 In general:

-- implement bot as a client
+- make utils a toplevel module and use the logger everywhere instead of print()
 - finish binance api
+- 'test mode' where binance calls are not actually made
+- implement bot as a client and give it its own set of commands for using the binance api
 - a working (sklearn/pytorch?) model for time series prediction
+- backtesting for models
-- echo state network for time series prediction
+- echo state network for time series prediction (just cause)

 Found in source: